 4 Useful Steps to be Taken into Account When Determining Good OKRs on the Road to Success

-Let people know OKR
+Let people learn about the OKR

 Choosing a Tool